chirs241097/lightsd/README.md

 As this daemon manipulates sysfs, IT ONLY RUNS AS ROOT!

+# Dependencies
+ - CMake
+ - Reasonable new gcc or clang release that support C++17
+   (Don't use trunk though as I'm still using `std::experimental::filesystem::v1`)

 # Building
-Building _requires_ C++17.
 Just `mkdir build && cd build && cmake .. && make`.

+# Installing
+`sudo make install`.
+If you are using `OpenRC`, an init script is also installed.
+Sorry to `systemd` users but my only computer running `systemd` does not have iio sensors.

 # Documentation
 None.
-The code documentes itself.
+The code documents itself.

 ## fifo usage
 - `u [x=5,0<x<=100]`